peteash10/2017-body-of-work/README.md

 ##Headline Summary

-A series of camera-derived artworks exploring the effects of Artificial Intelligence systems in the public sector
+**A series of camera-derived artworks exploring the effects of Artificial Intelligence systems in the public sector**

-**Keyword soup:** post-photography, machine learning, artificial intelligence, algorithmic policing, surveillance capitalism, smart cities, Californian Ideology, neural networks, digital exclusion, psychogeography, civic identity.
+***Keyword soup:*** *post-photography, machine learning, artificial intelligence, algorithmic policing, surveillance capitalism, smart cities, Californian Ideology, neural networks, digital exclusion, psychogeography, civic identity.*

 ##Contents

 I'm attempting to boil everything down into a series of documents.
 These will be expanded, reduced, merged and split between now and the end of October 2016.
 Here's the current batch.

-1. [Opening Statement](https://github.com/peteash10/2017-body-of-work/blob/master/words/1%20-%20Opening%20Statement.md) - Have got this down to four paragraphs (plus footnotes).
+1. [Artist Statement](https://github.com/peteash10/2017-body-of-work/blob/master/words/1%20-%20Opening%20Statement.md) - Have got this down to four paragraphs (plus footnotes).
 2. [Practical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/words/2%20-%20Practical%20Areas%20of%20Interest.md) - The tools, methods and techniques I'm looking to use.
 3. [Theoretical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/words/3%20-%20Theoretical%20Areas%20of%20Interest.md) - The ideas, theories and concepts I'm looking to explore with those tools.
 4. [Sociopolitical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/words/4%20-%20Sociopolitical%20Areas%20of%20Interest.md) - Making it matter.
 The issues I'd like to explore and highlight with my work.